Pangpang-Studio/monoxide/README.md

 > cargo xtask dev --also-webui
 ```

-And if you want to edit the Rust part too:
+And if you want to edit the Rust part outside of `monoxide-font`:

 ```console
 > cargo xtask dev --watch